 extraneous Stuff you've collected.
 Aboard a boat your refrigerator (if you

-have the power to turn it on) will be much smaller than what you're used
+have the power to turn it on) will be much smaller than what you are used

 to ashore.
-You're not going to have the luxury of cooking in large
+You will not have the luxury of cooking in large

 quantities and stashing aside stuff in the reefer* or freezer.